remake

 Type Conversion

-module can be used for complex type conversions that require access to the original runner:
+The remake module can be used for complex type conversions that require access to the original runner:

 #![allow(unused)] fn main() { use bevy::prelude::*; use bevy_flurx::prelude::*; fn spawn_reactor(mut commands: Commands) { commands.spawn(Reactor::schedule(|task| async move { // Convert a number action to a string action with custom processing let result = task.will(Update, once::run(|| 42) .remake(|runner, original_output, new_output| { TypeConverter { runner, original_output, new_output, } }) ).await; println!("{}", result); // Prints a string representation of 42 })); } struct TypeConverter<O1, O2> { runner: BoxedRunner, original_output: Output<O1>, new_output: Output<O2>, } impl<O1, O2> Runner for TypeConverter<O1, O2> where O1: std::fmt::Display + 'static, O2: From<String> + 'static, { fn run(&mut self, world: &mut World, token: &mut CancellationHandlers) -> RunnerIs { let result = self.runner.run(world, token); if result == RunnerIs::Completed { if let Some(value) = self.original_output.take() { let string_value = format!("{}", value); self.new_output.set(O2::from(string_value)); } } result } } }